jhucsf/fall2022/syllabus.md

 exceptional circumstances can arise.
 If you are in a situation where you think you may need additional late hours, please notify your instructor.

-You are expected to participate in in-person/synchronous class meetings.

-Additional activities counting towards participation credit include the following:

-* Attending office hours (in person or remotely)
-* Asking and/or answering questions on Piazza
-* Watching lecture recording videos
+You are expected to attend class in person.
+The participation credit is earned by participating in peer instruction quizzes during class.
+You will need an iClicker remote to participate in these quizzes.

 ## Key Dates